Jepsens1/FolderDiff/README.md

-# FolderDiff: A Python script that recursively scans directories and identifies files that are unique to each folder
+# FolderDiff: A Python script that recursively scans directories and identifies files that are unique to each directory

 Python script for comparing two directories by file **content** rather than filenames.
 It uses **SHA-256 hashing** to identify identical files across directories and reports files that are unique to each directory.